bcgov/HOUS-permit-portal/README.md

 - (_Only first time or if there are changes_) Generate seed data: `rails db:seed`
 - Start the server: `rails s`
 - Start the front-end dev server for hot-reloading: `npm run dev`

+### Running the application locally with Docker Compose

+To make things easier to run on various platforms locally, there is a `docker compose` version of the app that can be run.
+This will help you run the app locally with most of the dependencies.
+There are a few caveats to this to note which will are mentioned at the end of this section

+**Prerequisites**

+- Download and install Docker Desktop for your system
+- Make sure that you can run both `docker` and `docker compose` in your terminal and this is working correctly
+- Since some prefer to run this locally without Docker (see above) this setup is aimed to preserving the ability to run this application both ways.
+As such, this uses a separate `Dockerfile.dev` and ENV file `.env.docker_compose` that we will use for the purposes of running locally only
+- Ensure that you have a local copy of `.env.docker_compose` - an example is provided in `.env.example` (see first point in Caveats section)

+**Instructions**

+1. Clone this repo with git to your local machine
+2. Run: `docker compose up` (this will start up all related services including Vite for HMR)
+3. (If this is the first run of the application or there are pending migrations) Run migrations: `docker compose exec app bundle exec rails db:migrate`
+4. (If this is the first run of the app or seeds have changed, you can rerun the seeder).
+Generate seed data: `docker compose exec app bundle exec rails db:seed`
+5. Things should now be running.
+You can isolate / look at logs for various containers using `docker compose logs -f app` for example for the app logs (or any other service)
+6. The app should reflect changes live if you edit the files in the folder (both Ruby and JS) since its mounted live

+**NOTES / Caveats**

+- A minimal set of ENV vars that reference various services (eg. Redis, Postgres, etc.) are defaulted in the `docker-compose.yml` for dev purposes, the app also loads other ENV vars from `.env.docker_compose` so ensure that you have those setup if you are trying to use functionality related to that (eg. CHES keys for email sending, BCEID / keycloak stuff, etc.)
+- Local development (see above) uses `letter_opener` / `launchy` to view emails locally.
+These do not work within the dockerized environment, and we haven't yet put in a workaround for this
+- This local dockerized version does not contain a service for `Consigno Verifio Notarius Server` which is proprietary licensed software that helps with validating PDFs.
+Therefore all functionality around this will not work.
+You can either run the service manually outside Docker and refer to it using the ENV vars, or find a private repository that has the image that you can then run in `docker-compose`
+- The local dockerized version does not setup Minio (which can be used to locally mocking Object Storage - see instructions for local setup below).
+You can set this up manually and hook it up via the ENV vars or simply switch the app to use actual `BCGOV_OBJECT_STORAGE` if you have a bucket allocation already.

 ### Workers (Sidekiq)